Skip to main content

 - curl -X POST "$BASE_URL/ds/test-executions/nunit?projectKey=$PROJECT_KEY&testExecutionKey=$TEST_EXECUTION_KEY" -H "Content-Type:application/xml" -H "Authorization:JWT $token" --data-binary "@PrimeService.Tests/test-result.xml"

-• api/v1/apikeys/authenticate (for Cloud only) to get temporary token using acquired client_id and client_secret.
+• POST api/v1/apikeys/authenticate to get a temporary token using the acquired client_id and client_secret.

-• ds/test-executions/nunit to submit test report to Agile Test so that the application could create or update Test execution and Test cases accordingly.
+• POST ds/test-executions/nunit to submit the test report to Agile Test so that the application can create or update Test execution and Test cases accordingly.

 AgileTest Data center - bitbucket-pipelines.yml